Johannes Torpe: United Cycling Lab & Store

 The United Cycling Lab & Store in Lynge was completed in 2018 by Johannes Torpe Studios.
 The store includes a product gallery, a workshop, a bike-fitting area, and training facilities.
 The full project also included office facilities, meeting rooms, a cantina, a storage facility and an outdoor plaza by the main entrance.

 The architectural design follows a tight grid system that is introduced throughout the building and perhaps is most noticeable in the interior design.
-This choice pays tribute to the precision of the products and ensures a modular and scalable retail solution for a global rollout.
-Concrete floors, bright white walls, custom built illuminated product display furniture and 6-meter ceiling heights with white luminous ceiling panels make the impressive framework of the showroom.
+This choice reflects the products and provides a modular retail design.
+Concrete floors, bright white walls, custom built illuminated product display furniture and 6-meter ceiling heights with white luminous ceiling panels from the framework of the showroom.

-High performance bicycles from Argon 18 are displayed in a futuristic retail experience that blends elements from the world of technology, engineering, mechanics and community.
+High-performance bicycles from Argon 18 are displayed in a futuristic retail experience that blends elements from the world of technology, engineering, mechanics and community.
 With the click of a button bikes can be lowered down for inspection by the customer.
 Five display elements with lit surfaces and a cabinet box allows customers to take a closer look and feel of the individual bike parts.